jonascarpay/fizzbuzz-firehose/README.md

 ## Step 5: Serializing integers

 This is a fun one.
-Any base-10 math is unnatural for a computer, for example converting arbitrary integers into a decimal format, as we're doing inside our hot loop.
+Any base-10 math is unnatural for a computer.
+For example: converting integers into a decimal format for printing, as we're doing inside our hot loop.
 Fortunately, we can simplify most of it away by recognizing that the number we're printing doesn't really change much between loops.
 Instead, we just store a base 10 representation, and alter that directly.